voxel51/fiftyone/docs/source/user_guide/app.rst

 Tabs
 ----

-The four tabs, Samples, Labels, Tags, and Scalars let you visualize different aspects and statistics about your dataset.
-Samples is the default tab that lets you visualize and select your image samples.
-The Labels tab shows a distribution of labels of the currently loaded |Dataset|
+The `Samples`, `Labels`, `Tags`, and `Scalars` tabs in the App let you visualize different aspects and statistics about your dataset. `Samples` is the default tab, which lets you visualize and select your image samples.
+The `Labels` tab shows a distribution of labels of the currently loaded |Dataset|
 or |DatasetView|.
-Any tags that were added and their corresponding counts will show up under the Tags tab.
-Scalar fields, for example if you computed `uniqueness` on your dataset, will be displayed under the Scalars tab.
+Any tags that were added and their corresponding counts will show up under the `Tags` tab.
+Scalar fields, for example if you computed `uniqueness` on your dataset, will be displayed under the `Scalars` tab.

 .. image:: ../images/cifar10_tabs.gif
    :alt: CIFAR-10 Scalars
    :align: center

 Accessing selected samples
 --------------------------

-As previously explained, a session lets you modify what is seen in the App by modifying the python object in the terminal.
-Additionally, you can also use the App to select samples and bring those into your python terminal.
+As previously explained, the |Session| object created when you launch the App lets you interact with the App from your Python process.

-First select samples in the App.
+One common workflow is to select samples visually in the App and then access the data for the selected samples in Python.
+To perform this workflow, first select some samples in the App:

 .. image:: ../images/cifar10_selected.gif
    :alt: CIFAR-10 Selected
    :align: center

-Second, load those samples into python:
+Next, access the
+:meth:`Session.selected <fiftyone.core.session.Session.selected>` property of
+your session to retrieve the IDs of the currently selected samples in the App:

 .. code-block:: python

+    # Print the IDs of the currently selected samples
+    print(session.selected)

+    # Create a view containing only the selected samples
-    selected = session.selected
+    selected_view = dataset.select(session.selected)
-    print(selected)

 .. code-block:: text